Hire an Intern

 While each internship is different and each industry has its own personality, remember that interns have expenses.
 Your organization may not be in a position to pay much but anything can help.
 Maybe you can help pay for their parking, take them to lunch every so often, or develop some other creative way to assist them.

-What Do Interns Want? was taken from pages 7 and 8 "Ten Concerns of Interns in Starting and Maintaining a Quality Internship Program (5th Ed.)
+What do interns want? was taken from pages 7 and 8 "Ten Concerns of Interns in Starting and Maintaining a Quality Internship Program (5th Ed.)
 Compiled and Edited by Michael True, Director, Internship Center, Messiah College Grantham PA.

 At the end of the internship work term period, you'll need to complete the following evaluation and discuss your comments with the student.
 The student must complete the required number of hours between May and August, and achieve an acceptable level of performance to receive credit for their practicum program.
 If the overall level of performance of the intern is considered marginal or unsatisfactory, a representative of the internship program will contact the employer for clarification and specific understanding of the issues.
-Click here to download and print the Performance Evaluation Form.